johannschopplich/pdfjs-serverless/README.md

 # pdfjs-serverless

-> **Note**
->
-> Work in progress.

-A nodeless/serverless redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless enviroments, like Deno Deploy and Cloudflare Workers.
+A nodeless/serverless redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless enviroments, like Deno Deploy and Cloudflare Workers with zero dependencies.

 ## How It Works